EladMati/WinProcessInject/README.md

 # WinProcessInject
 Inject dll to notepad processes.
-Also kill all calc.exe processes
+Also kill all calc.exe processes -do it continuisly for new processes